Peggy O'Keefe: Career

-On graduating from the Conservatorium in 1949, she had brief spells working in the Post Office, teaching music in a private girls’ school, and working in the piano department of Myer, the famous Melbourne department store, where she would play the latest hits of the day on the department’s pianos in the hope - if not of selling the piano - of selling copies of the sheet music.
+On graduating from the Conservatorium in 1949, she had brief spells working in the Post Office, teaching music in a private girls' school, and working in the piano department of Myer, the famous Melbourne department store, where she would play the latest hits of the day on the department's pianos in the hope – if not of selling the piano – of selling copies of the sheet music.

 During the 1940s and 1950s, ABC employed a staff pianist by the name of Margot Sheridan, who accompanied singers, instrumentalists and played in ensembles on radio, and later in television.
 Peggy admired her versatility and musicianship very much, and decided she wanted to be like her.
-Following a successful audition at ABC in the 1950s (for which she played her own arrangement of Tico Tico), Peggy started appearing regularly as accompanist and ensemble pianist on broadcasts, while simultaneously playing with her trio in Melbourne nightspots, accompanying cabarets by artistes such as a young Barry Humphries, Juanita Hall and a one-off, impromptu performance by Frank Sinatra.
+Following a successful audition at ABC in the 1950s (for which she played her own arrangement of "Tico Tico"), Peggy started appearing regularly as accompanist and ensemble pianist on broadcasts, while simultaneously playing with her trio in Melbourne nightspots, accompanying cabarets by artistes such as a young Barry Humphries, Juanita Hall and a one-off, impromptu performance by Frank Sinatra.

 After the breakdown of her first marriage in 1960, she travelled to London, where she picked up where she had left off in Australia.
 She had not been there long before she was playing in jazz trios and quartets in establishments such as The Satire Rooms, The Riverside Club and The Stork Rooms (where her "tea break" cover pianist was a young Dudley Moore).
-It was during this spell that she played for - and rubbed shoulders with - artistes like Sammy Davis, Jr., Tony Bennett, Dame Cleo Laine, Dizzy Gillespie, Oscar Peterson, Marion Montgomery, and Helen Merrill, while remewing an old and rather special friendship with legendary bass player, Ray Brown.
+It was during this spell that she played for – and rubbed shoulders with – artistes like Sammy Davis Jr., Tony Bennett, Dame Cleo Laine, Dizzy Gillespie, Oscar Peterson, Marion Montgomery, and Helen Merrill, while renewing an old and rather special friendship with legendary bass player, Ray Brown.

-During this time she met and teamed up with double bass player Ricky Fernandez and drummer Rudi Celerio, with whom she became "The Peggy O’Keefe Trio."
+During this time she met and teamed up with double bass player Ricky Fernandez and drummer Rudi Celerio, with whom she became "The Peggy O'Keefe Trio".